 YHomes will provide affordable, appropriate, and stable homes for women on modest incomes to live independently.

 Our latest project will create a supported housing dwelling at Rutherford Crescent, Ainslie (Block 1, Section 87).

 Older women are the fastest-growing group in the ACT experiencing homelessness (see Hidden Women documentary).
 YWCA Canberra wants to help them by addressing the chronic shortage of affordable rentals in Canberra.

 YWCA Canberra purchased this site in 1992 to benefit and support our work in the community.
-We currently hold a 99-year lease on the land to deliver community activities.
 In the past, the site has been used for early childhood services, youth services and community activities.

 The zoning of the land permits us to develop it for supported housing to benefit the community.
 To ensure the site continues to respond to community needs, we are creating affordable accommodation on the block for local women on modest incomes.

 As a specialist women’s service, we are well placed to provide supported accommodation for older women, as well as younger women with children.

 YWCA Canberra will finance the build through a combination of our own funds and philanthropic donations and a grant from the federal government, Safer Communities program.
-We also received an ACT Government grant of $125,000 last year to assist with the initial planning process.
+We also received an ACT Government grant of $125,000 in 2019 to assist with the initial planning process.